open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/Jackbui96.md

 * Utilizing Firebase, MySQL, Android Studio and REST exposed service

 ### External Link
-* Have a look at my LinkedIn page for more information.[LinkedIn](https://www.linkedin.com/in/nguyen-bui-952b95a4/)
+* Have a look at my LinkedIn page for more information.
+[LinkedIn](https://www.linkedin.com/in/nguyen-bui-952b95a4/)
-* If you want to browse all of my projects, please visit at[GitHub](https://github.com/Jackbui96)
+* If you want to browse all of my projects, please visit at [GitHub](https://github.com/Jackbui96)

 ### Personal references/resources (to be added)
 * Item 1